bundesverband-green-software/landscape/README.md

 # Green Software Landscape

-This is proof of concept of a tool landscape for **Green Software** provided by the German organization [Bundesverband Green Software](https://www.bundesverband-green-software.de/).
+This is the tool landscape for **Green Software** provided by the German organization [Bundesverband Green Software](https://www.bundesverband-green-software.de/).

 The tool [landscape2](https://github.com/cncf/landscape2/) by the CNCF is used to generate the landscape website.